vijikarthi/flink-connectors-wiki/how-to-release.md

 * Login to Nexus Repository Manager using Sonatype credentials with write access to `io.pravega` group.
 * Under Build Promotion, choose the Staging Repositories, locate the staging repository that was created for the latest publish (format the `iopravega-XXXX`, like for example `iopravega-1004`).
 * Select the repository and select the _Close button_ in the top menu bar.
 This will perform validations to ensure that the contents meets the maven requirements (contains signatures, javadocs, sources, etc.).
 This operation takes minimal time to complete.
 (Press the _Refresh button_ in the top menu bar occasionally until the operation completes).
-* Once the operation completes, locate the URL field in the _Summary tab_ of the newly closed repository (it will be something like https://oss.sonatype.org/content/repositories/iopravega-XXXX where `XXXX` is the number of the staging repository).
+* Once the operation completes, locate the URL field in the _Summary tab_ of the newly closed repository (it will be something like `https://oss.sonatype.org/content/repositories/iopravega-XXXX` where `XXXX` is the number of the staging repository).
 This should be tested to ensure that all artifacts are present and functions as expected.
 * To test, for example, use the `pravega-samples` and checkout `develop` branch to verify that it can locate and build with the staging artifacts.
 Concretely:
     1. Change `pravegaVersion` and `connectorVersion` in `gradle.properties` to the staging version.
     2. Run `./gradlew clean build`
-* After ensuring the correct working of the above mentioned procedures, we can select the _Release button_ in the top menu bar.
+* After ensuring the correct working of the above mentioned procedures, Please click on the _Release button_ in the top menu bar.
 * Please do Wait, until it shows up in [Maven Central](http://central.sonatype.org/pages/ossrh-guide.html#SonatypeOSSMavenRepositoryUsageGuide-9.ActivateCentralSync).

 ## Change the Connector version.